clairetsoi1129/refine-admin-portal/README.md

 # refine-admin-portal
 ## Introduction
 This application is a fully functional full-stack MERN application with complete CRUD functionalities, authentication, pagination, sorting, filtering.
-It is

 ## Technology
-MongoDB (Mongoose), Express.js, React.js with Refine and Material UI, Node.js, Typescript.
+MongoDB (Mongoose) as database, React.js with Refine and Material UI and Typescript as frontend, Node.js with ExpressJS framework as backend.

 ## Feature
 1. It supports user login using Google Auth
-2. It has a fully functional dashboard generating with apexcharts
+2. It has a fully functional dashboard generating with apexcharts.
 3. It has property management page with CRUD functionalities

 ## Pre-requiste for development